IEX hires ex-NYSE regulator as it readies to be a stock exchange

-NEW YORK (Reuters) - IEX Group, the start-up stock-trading venue featured in Michael Lewis’ book “Flash Boys,” hired a former New York Stock Exchange official as chief regulatory officer, the last piece of its senior management team as it moves to become an exchange later this year, the company said on Monday.
+NEW YORK, March 2 (Reuters) - IEX Group, the start-up stock-trading venue featured in Michael Lewis’ book “Flash Boys,” hired a former New York Stock Exchange official as chief regulatory officer, the last piece of its senior management team as it moves to become an exchange later this year, the company said on Monday.

 Claudia Crowley, a long-time executive with NYSE and affiliated companies, has been working as a consultant for IEX as the firm writes the rules and prepares its regulatory filing for the new exchange that it hopes will be operational by the third quarter.